HL7/dicom-sr/input/pagecontent/architecture.md

 There is no special supporting extensions defined by this IG.

 #### Profiles relationship
+##### DICOM SR Basics
+The content of a DICOM SR is a tree of "content items".
+Each content item has:
+* a coded "Concept Name" describing the content item
+* a "Value Type"
+* a value (for most value types)
+* zero or more children, each of which is also a content item[^1]

+The content item value types relevant to this implementation guide are:
+* `CONTAINER`: a container with children but no value
+* `NUM`: a numerical value with units
+* `TEXT`: a textual value
+* `CODE`: a coded value
+  * Note that a `CODE` content item has a coded concept name *and* a coded value
+*

 ##### Relationship to DICOM SR TID 1500 Measurement Report
 This implementation guide maps content items contained within the DICOM TID 1500 Measurement Report to FHIR resources.